Pattern 10 Kopeks 1871. Copper (Russia, Alexander II)

 Auction prices

 Find out the current coin value of the Russian Pattern 10 Kopeks 1871 .
 Copper.
 This copper coin from the times of Alexander II.
-The record price belongs to the lot 89 sold at the Alexander auction for USD 15,000.
-Bidding took place September 14, 2007.
+The record price belongs to the lot 288 sold at the Imperial Coin auction for RUB 800,000.
+Bidding took place September 6, 2017.

 Сondition